SpaceAntelope/Template.Extended.SAFE/README.md

 The MVU pattern of each page is separated in Type/State/View files with an optional Data.fs, a pattern I saw in https://github.com/MangelMaxime/fulma-demo and which I am finding increasingly convenient, in both Fable and Fabulous.
 I also have this repo to thank for showing proper use of the bulma page loader in fulma.

-# Error boundaries
+## Error boundaries
-The classic MVU Counter sample is here rigged to explode if the counter reaches 45, leading to live example of how to use [React Error Boundaries](https://github.com/fable-compiler/fable-react/blob/master/docs/react-error-boundaries.md) in a Fable application.
+The classic MVU Counter sample is here rigged to explode if the counter reaches 45, leading to a live example of how to use [React Error Boundaries](https://github.com/fable-compiler/fable-react/blob/master/docs/react-error-boundaries.md) in a Fable application.

 If you want to see error boundaries in action with a real bug, just press the back button after loading a twitter time line in the data page.